 About Gynecologic Surgery

-Gynecologic oncology surgery is essential for the diagnosis and treatment of female reproductive cancers which include ovarian, endometrial (uterus), cervical, vulvar and vaginal.
-Our gynecologic surgeons are highly skilled in all types of procedures.
-The gynecologic oncology program here at John Muir Health offers comprehensive care, advanced technology and innovative treatments.
+Gynecologic oncology surgery is essential for the diagnosis and treatment of female reproductive cancers which include ovarian, endometrial (uterus), cervical, vulvar and vaginal as well as trophoblastic diseases.
+Our gynecologic surgeons are highly skilled in all types of procedures including traditional and robotic surgery.
+The gynecologic oncology program offers comprehensive care, advanced technology and innovative treatments such as HIPEC.
 Our program is recognized as a high-volume center for ovarian cancer surgery.
 We are also a referral center for the diagnosis and treatment of patients with all female reproductive cancer as well as for women at high risk of developing certain gynecologic cancers.